 Encourage savings by setting goals.
 Have your child set a goal (i.e. to buy a toy) something that is not too pricey as it may get frustrating for your child if they can’t afford it for months.
 Every time your child adds money to the savings jar, help them count up how much they have, talk with them about how much they need to reach their goal, and when will they roughly reach their targeted goal.

 Spend before save or save before spend?
-Ernest recommended the later, and showed a diagram to prove that even when two people shared the same amount, the person who saved first, in the first 10 years of his life had more savings as compared to the person who saved later in his life.
+Ernest recommended the latter, and showed a diagram to prove that even when two people shared the same amount, the person who saved first, in the first 10 years of his life had more savings as compared to the person who saved later in his life.

 ii) Spending Jar